hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 >
 >  Steve”
 >
-And then in a subsequent post with follow up conversation, Steve Farmer states that <span style="text-decoration:underline;">‘I will try it on my girlfriend tonight”</span>[^93]<span style="text-decoration:underline;">.</span> On a list of the Indian diaspora members spread all over the world, a member later joked if Steve Farmer’s girlfriend is a goat!
+And then in a subsequent post with follow up conversation, Steve Farmer states that <u>‘I will try it on my girlfriend tonight”</u>[^93].
+On a list of the Indian diaspora members spread all over the world, a member later joked if Steve Farmer’s girlfriend is a goat!
->

 We would like the readers to ponder if in a multicultural environment, could we afford such people with a contempt towards sacred chants of minority faiths to decide what school going children should study or not study?
 Time and again, many of the signatories including Professor Witzel have demonstrated a lack of sensitivity towards the culture and heritage of Hindus and Indians, when such a behavior forms the bed-rock of a multi-cultural society.

 In another article, Witzel accuses Navaratna Rajaram of morphing or deliberately doctoring an Indus seal to prove fraudulently that it depicted a horse, whereas it actually depicted a unicorn bull.
 Witzel then remarks sarcastically[^94] –

 > "This certainly is better than to find, with Rajaram et al., horses (or "fire altars") all over the early subcontinent (see Frontline,Oct./Nov.
 2000).
 Such writers see horses everywhere, just as some see Krishna everywhere: "He who sees me everywhere and sees everything in me..."
 (Bhagavad-Gita 6.
 30) Or at least, Rajaram did so...."
->

 The verse of Gita cited by him, as any devout Hindu or any scholar of Hinduism would know, refers to the over-powering, overwhelming and all-encompassing Gnostic vision of the Divine as discussed in Hindu spirituality.
 Therefore, the misuse of this verse from a very important and sacred Hindu text in such a derisive context by Witzel betrays his insensitivity, to put it very euphemistically.

 ### 9.2 India is just a cultural ‘cul-de-sac’!